Helena-p/Helena-p/README.md

 I have studied frontend development with Code Institute and Sundsgarden FHS.
 During my studies I have gained the knowledge and to appreciate the value of clean, well written code.
 Code to be reusable and easily maintained in future codebases.
 I have collaborated with other students in several projects with agile work processes and, designed web applications to be responsive and inclusive to all users.

-I work as a fron-end developer at Circulate8, an online marketplace for sustainable packaging.
+I work as a front-end developer at Circulate8, an online marketplace for sustainable packaging.
 We're currently transferring our MVP to a headless e-commerce application built with Nextjs, Swell and PostgresSQL.

 <hr>